-Read from the Torah or an alternative Jewish language text (Hebrew, Yiddish, Aramaic, etc.), and then give a short speech including a summary and explanation of the Torah portion or other reading, including why the student chose it and its relevance to their life, their community service project, and the significance of the B Mitzvah to the child.
+- Read from the Torah or an alternative Jewish language text (Hebrew, Yiddish, Aramaic, etc.) - Give a speech that includes a summary and explanation of the Torah portion or other reading, or the B Mitzvah Project, including the reason the student chose it and its relevance to their life.
+This often includes an explanation of the child's community service project, thank-yous to people who helped the B Mitzvah, etc. - Lead some portions of the service.